 The Jefferson Scholars Foundation is pleased to announce the holder of its first endowed professorship.
-After an extensive national search, Jianhua “JC” Cang, a renowned neurobiology professor at Northwestern University, was selected to hold the Paul T. Jones Jefferson Scholars Foundation Professorship.
+After an extensive national search, Jianhua “JC” Cang, a renowned neurobiology professor at Northwestern University, was selected to hold the Paul T. Jones II Jefferson Scholars Foundation Distinguished Professorship.

 Professor Cang will begin work at the University of Virginia in the fall of 2017 and will help lead the University’s brain-science research efforts.
 Professor Cang studies the organization, function, and development of the visual system.
 In one research area, Professor Cang’s laboratory made a paradigm-shifting discovery regarding how sensory experience shapes visual functions in the cortex.
 Professor Cang has been awarded the Sloan Research Fellowship, the Klingenstein Fellowship Award in Neurosciences, and several research grants including ones from the National Institutes of Health.